 Every day, we impact the future of medicine in profound ways.
 But to continue to meet the growing needs and opportunities, we must expand into a new, bigger building.

-For more than 30 years, the University of Wisconsin School of Veterinary Medicine has been pushing the limits of animal and human health, from training the best in the field and providing cutting-edge clinical care to developing new medical treatments and fighting pandemics.
-But now we’re exceeding our boundaries, and we need your support to continue our groundbreaking work.
+For over 30 years, the University of Wisconsin School of Veterinary Medicine has been pushing the limits of animal and human health, from training the best in the field and providing cutting-edge clinical care to developing new medical treatments and fighting pandemics.
+But now we're exceeding our boundaries, and we need your support to continue our groundbreaking work.

 Discover some of the amazing work our faculty and researchers have been doing right here in Wisconsin and around the world.